leo-colisson/proof-at-the-end/README.md

 wget ${repopratend}/master/xparse.sty
 ```

+That's all!

+### Use in your project ###

-Then, load it in your project:
+Now, you can load the library in your project by simply using:

 ```latex
 \usepackage{proof-at-the-end}